Aerodynamics at the Particle Level: The high-bypass turbofan jet engine

 \section{The high-bypass turbofan jet engine}

 By the 1950s the turbojet had largely replaced the piston engine driven propeller as the main means of aircraft propulsion.
-The advance in the design of heat-seeking missiles was becoming a serious threat to military aircraft due to the high temperature of the jet exhaust.
-The thought occurred to engine designers that a sheath of cooler air would mask the heat signature of the jet exhaust so the heat-seeking missiles could could not ``see'' it.
+The advance in the design of heat-seeking missiles, however, was becoming a serious threat to military aircraft due to the high temperature of the jet exhaust.
+The thought occurred to engine designers that a sheath of cooler air would mask the heat signature of the jet exhaust so the heat-seeking missiles could could not ``see`` it.
 This bypassing air, however, did not only shield the exhaust but it increased dramatically the overall efficiency of the jet engine in subsonic flight.
 Thus was born a true breakthrough in jet engine design, a very useful spin-off of technology originally intended only for military use.

 Before the development of the modern high-bypass turbofan\footnote{In high-bypass turbofan engines, most of the air entering the intake cowl bypasses the the jet engine itself.
 This air is compressed somewhat by the shape of the entry cowl and its attendant bow-wave.
-The compressed air is propelled by a fan driven by a conventional turbojet engine and then exits the cowl in an annulus at the rear.} jet engine, the rim of the entrance to the engine cowl was rather sharp.
+The compressed air is propelled by a fan driven by a conventional turbojet engine and then exits the cowl in an annulus at the rear.
+An added benefit in using any ducted fan is that the vortices at the ends of the blades are inhibited by the duct wall} jet engine, the rim of the entrance to the engine cowl was rather sharp.
 (See Figure \ref{fig:oldturbojet}.)

 Modern turbofans (Figure \ref{fig:turbofan}) have a gently curved entrance duct.
 This may seem trivial but it has the effect of greatly increasing the entrance aperture for the turbofan due to the Coand\v{a} effect.
 This cowl creates a bow wave as it moves through the air.
-The presence this bow wave\footnote{At supersonic speeds this effect disappears because the aircraft has outrun its bow wave.} creates a flow pattern that precedes the aircraft.
+The presence this bow wave at subsonic speeds\footnote{At supersonic speeds this effect disappears because the aircraft has outrun its bow wave.} creates a flow pattern that precedes the aircraft.
 Examination of the third panel of Figure \ref{fig:WingFlow} shows how the presence of a curved surface in an air flow causes what might be called Coand\v{a} entrainment of air from outside.
-This entrainment compresses the air {\em in front} of the fan so that the fan is moving air of an increased density, $\rho.$ This increased density and the boost in velocity provided by the fan results in an increase in thrust pressure $p.$
+This entrainment compresses the air {\em in front} of the fan so that the fan is moving air of an increased density, $\rho.$ This increased density and the boost in velocity provided by the fan, according to Newton\textquotesingle s s third law, results in an increase in thrust pressure $p$.

 A similar Coand\v{a} entrainment enhances the performance of the shrouded tail rotors (Figure \ref{fig:Ducted_fan_tailrotor}) that are used on some helicopters.\cite{shroud} Figure \ref{fig:Ducted_fan_tailrotor} is used with the kind permission of Burkhard Domke.\footnote{http://www.b-domke.de/}